Using systemd

 As mentioned, the journalctl command is part of the systemd software suite, and it is used to monitor system logs.

-It's really important to monitor system logs.
-They help identify any problems in the system or with various services.
+It's important to monitor system logs.
+Log files help identify problems in the system or with various services.
 For example, by monitoring the log entries for ssh, I can see all the attempts to break into the server.
 Or if the Apache2 web server malfunctions for some reason, which might be because of a configuration error, the logs will indicated how to identify the problem.

 If we type journalctl at the command prompt, we are be presented with the logs for the entire system.
-These logs can be paged through by pressing the space bar, the page up/page down keys, or the up/down arrow keys, and they can also be searched by pressing the forward slash / and then entering a search keyword.
+These logs can be paged through by pressing the space bar, the page up/page down keys, or the up/down arrow keys.
+They can also be searched by pressing the forward slash / and then entering a search keyword.
 To exit out of the pager, press q to quit.

 journalctl

-It's much more useful to specify the field and to declare an option when using journalctl.
-See the following man pages for details:
+It's much more useful to specify the field and to declare an option when using journalctl, like above with ssh See the following man pages for details:

 man systemd.journal-fields